 How well are your suppliers doing?
 Do you know?
 What happens if they were to go out of business?
 The right software can actually help you see their performance and even help you help them when times are tough.

 That’s what some of our customers did during COVID.
 They knew their suppliers, including a lot of small businesses, were struggling.
 They could have decided to maintain long payment terms.
 But, instead, they chose to help them out.
-By analysing the facts, looking at the performance of the suppliers, and seeing what intrinsic value they provide to the business, they decided to prioritise payments to those smaller suppliers to keep them in business.
+By analyzing the facts, looking at the performance of the suppliers, and seeing what intrinsic value they provide to the business, they decided to prioritize payments to those smaller suppliers to keep them in business.

 That’s what happens when you have what one of our customers calls an, “excellent P2P solution for global corporations supported by efficient project management”: a partnership.

 Great software isn’t just about putting a tool in place that people forget about – it’s actually about building long-lasting, trusted relationships that creates improvements over time.

 5. Software helps us understand what the numbers really mean

 Many types of software provide metrics that give users visibility.
 But it’s not just about having tools that input data and spit it out again in a different format, it’s about knowing what those numbers really mean and what they’re telling you.

 For example: as one of our clients says, it’s about knowing what you actually bought, not just what you spent.
 The more data you have at a granular level, the more of the bigger picture you can see, and the more you can zoom back in to the granular, to solve bigger problems.